Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 There’s nothing that says you have to go into the canyon.
 You can find plenty of things to see and do outside the canyon and that leads us to our next tip.

-3. Hike Trails outside zion canyon
+3. Hike Trails Outside Zion Canyon

 While most people do end up inside Zion Canyon for hiking, if you really want to avoid the crowds in Zion National Park then hike one of the many trails outside of Zion Canyon.